 - Device Profile State: Represents the device classification based on Profile status such as Profiled devices, Unprofiled devices, Profile changed devices. - Manufacturer Types: Represents the device classification based on the device manufacturer.
 For example, VMware.
 Inc, Apple.
-Inc - Device Categories: Represents the device classification based on the device category such as smartphones, laptops, windows. - Device Types: Represents the device classification based on device types.
+Inc - Device Categories: Represents the device classification based on the device categories such as smartphones, laptops, windows.

+- Device Types: Represents the device classification based on device types.
 For example, Windows, Apple iPod, iPhone. - Managed vs Unmanaged: Represent the device classification on the managed and unmanaged device status.
-Managed devices are detected by the MDM or a Pulse Client session is established on the device. - Active Sessions: Represent the devices based on the device sessions such as Remote sessions and On-Premise session.
+Managed devices are detected by the MDM or a Pulse Client session is established on the device. - Active Sessions: Represent the devices based on the device sessions such as Remote sessions and On-Premise session. - Profile Groups: Represents the profile groups based on the device classification.
+For more information, see "Profile Groups" on page 26.

-Figure 12: Dashboard View
+Figure 14 Dashboard View